syncfusion-content/wpf-docs/wpf/Diagram/Interaction/Dragging/Drag.md

 # Dragging based on DragLimit in WPF Diagram (SfDiagram)

-Diagram provides support to drag the elements within the given limitations using [`EditableArea`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollSettings.html#Syncfusion_UI_Xaml_Diagram_ScrollSettings_EditableArea), [`ScrollLimit.Limited`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollLimit.html) property and based on [SelectorChangedEvent](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html) enabling/disabling of dragging within the limits occur.
+Diagram provides support to drag the elements within the given limitations using [EditableArea](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollSettings.html#Syncfusion_UI_Xaml_Diagram_ScrollSettings_EditableArea), [ScrollLimit.Limited](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollLimit.html) property and based on [SelectorChangedEvent](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html) enabling/disabling of dragging within the limits occur.

 In `SelectorChangedEvent` based on the arguments the process occurs,
-* [`Block`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Block): If this boolean expression is set to true, then the dragging occurs within the given rectangular area.
+* [Block](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Block): If this boolean expression is set to true, then the dragging occurs within the given rectangular area.
 If dragging exceeds than the limit, then it hit back to previous position.
-Based on the Block Position the dragging of `Block` occurs.
+Based on the `BlockPosition` the dragging of Block occurs.

-* [`BlockPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_BlockPosition):  It is an enum that encapsulates two properties:
+* [BlockPosition](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_BlockPosition):  It is an enum that encapsulates two properties:

   * `SourcePosition`- When the element exceeds the dragging limitation, it moves back to its previous position.

   * `CurrentPosition`- The element remains within the limited area position and does not return to the previous position during dragging.

-* [`Abort`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Abort): If this boolean is set to true, dragging is restricted within the defined limits.
+* [Abort](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Abort): If this boolean is set to true, dragging is restricted within the defined limits.
-* [`Cancel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Cancel): If this boolean is set to true, dragging of the element does not occur at all.
+* [Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SelectorChangedEventArgs.html#Syncfusion_UI_Xaml_Diagram_SelectorChangedEventArgs_Cancel): If this boolean is set to true, dragging of the element does not occur at all.

 [Refer](https://help.syncfusion.com/wpf/diagram/scroll-settings/scrolllimit) for Scroll-Limit.